Freeling baronets

-The Freeling Baronetcy, of the General Post Office in the City of London and of Ford and Hutchings in the County of Sussex, was a title in the Baronetage of the United Kingdom.
+The Freeling Baronetcy, of the General Post Office in the City of London and Ford and Hutchings in the County of Sussex, was a title in the Baronetage of the United Kingdom.
 It was created on 11 March 1828 for Francis Freeling, Secretary of HM General Post Office.
 The title became extinct on the death of the ninth Baronet in 1941.